devojoyti/gpt-summarizer-python/README.md

 >>> summary = generator.getSummary(text="Hello!
 How are you?", engine="gpt-3.5-turbo")
 ```

-Setting other model parameters like `temperature`, `max_tokens` can be done similarly.
+Setting other model parameters like `temperature`, `max_tokens` are optional, and can be done similarly.
 ```sh
 >>> generator.getSummary(text="Hello!
 How are you?",
                          engine="text-davinci-003",